apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 * Footer parsing scales linearly with the number of columns and row groups in a Parquet file and thus can be a bottleneck for tables with many columns or files with many row groups.
-* For systems that cache the parsed footer in memory, as explained in [Using External Indexes, Metadata Stores, Catalogs and Caches to Accelerate Queries on Apache Parquet], the footer must still be parsed on cache miss.
+* Even in systems that cache the parsed footer in memory (see [Using External Indexes, Metadata Stores, Catalogs and Caches to Accelerate Queries on Apache Parquet]), the footer must still be parsed on cache miss.

 <!-- Image source: https://docs.google.com/presentation/d/1WjX4t7YVj2kY14SqCpenGqNl_swjdHvPg86UeBT3IcY -->
 <div style="display: flex; gap: 16px; justify-content: center; align-items: flex-start;">